Shane van Gisbergen wins his NASCAR Cup Series debut in memorable finish to series’ 1st street race

-CHICAGO (AP) — Shane van Gisbergen won his NASCAR Cup Series debut on a rainy Sunday in downtown Chicago, chasing down Justin Haley and Chase Elliott in a memorable finish to the series’ first street race.
+Van Gisbergen won his Cup Series debut on a rainy Sunday in downtown Chicago, chasing down Justin Haley and Chase Elliott in a memorable finish to the series’ first street race.

 After passing Elliott, van Gisbergen dueled with Haley in the final laps before the three-time Supercars champion moved in front for good.
 Haley held on for second, and Elliott was third.